 - Expense management system: You can save employees time by enabling them to use data from the PSA tool to generate reports for reimbursement.

-- Payment: Integration with a payments platform can give your customers the option of paying invoices online and managing recurring payments.
+- Payment: Integration with a payments platform can allow your customers to pay invoices online and manage recurring payments.
 It can also give your sales and technical teams visibility into the status of accounts.

 - Customer survey/customer sentiment: Integration allows you to request customer feedback and associate responses with specific projects or technicians.

 Your PSA vendor may offer a range of modules or auxiliary products that provide your business with some of these options.
 In other cases, you may have to find a third-party provider’s software compatible with your PSA.
 Either way, finding a way to integrate business applications with your PSA tool can mean substantial savings and minimize data entry errors that can occur when an employee types data into a nonintegrated system.